 A half-Japanese teen grapples with social anxiety and her narcissist mother in the wake of a crushing rejection from art school in this debut novel.

 Kiko Himura has always had a hard time saying exactly what she’s thinking.
-With a mother who makes her feel unremarkable and a half-Japanese heritage she doesn’t quite understand, Kiko prefers to keep her head down, certain that once she makes it … Continue reading →
+With a mother who makes her feel unremarkable and a half-Japanese heritage she doesn’t quite understand, Kiko prefers to keep her head down, certain that once she makes it into … Continue reading →

 About Your Destination is on the Left Dessa Rhodes is a modern day nomad.
 Her family travels in an RV, their lives defined by state lines, exit signs, and the small communal caravan they call home.
 Among them is Cyrus, her best friend and long-time crush, whom she knows she can never be with.
 When your families are perpetually linked, it’s too dangerous to take a risk on romance.